rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Type: select one

-- I can't write or read Rust
+- I can't read or write Rust
 - I can write simple programs in Rust
 - I can write useful, production-ready code but it is a struggle
 - I am productive writing Rust
-- I'm an expert
+- I am an expert

 > **justification**
 >